 People in the 10%, 12%, and 22% federal tax brackets could be affected by high marginal tax rates caused by taxation of Social Security benefits.

-- Planning ahead of required minimum distributions can help minimize or avoid high tax rates.
+Planning ahead for required minimum distributions can help you minimize or avoid high tax rates.

 Federal income taxes are fairly straightforward for most people during their working years because their income is primarily derived from a paycheck.
-“Income taxes in retirement may get more complicated, however,” says Roger Young, CFP®, a senior financial planner with T. Rowe Price.
+“Income taxes in retirement may get more complicated, however,” says Roger Young, CFP®, a thought leadership director with T. Rowe Price.
 “This is because retirees are often receiving income from multiple sources with different tax characteristics, including Social Security.”